 A communication tool, not a catalog

 Goad set out to streamline and expand the informal personal shopping process she observed.
 Today it’s PS Dept, an iPhone app that helps busy people (or those who simply hate to shop) find and buy exactly what they want.
 The interface—which relies on personal messaging with built-in transactions—is wholly modern, but don’t be fooled.
-The PS stands for “personal shopper,” and it refers to a human being who shops and advocates for clients the old-fashioned way.“Our team has awkward conversations with stores, so you don’t have to.”—Michelle Goad
+The PS stands for “personal shopper,” and it refers to a human being who shops and advocates for clients the old-fashioned way.

 “Our team has awkward conversations with stores, so you don’t have to,” says Goad: “‘Really?
 On $2,000 bag, you can’t do free shipping?'”